-The following narrative, tables and footnotes describe the "total compensation" earned during fiscal years 2011, 2010 and 2009 by our Named Executive Officers.
+The following narrative, tables and footnotes describe the "total compensation" earned during fiscal years 2012, 2011 and 2010 by our Named Executive Officers.
 The total compensation presented below in the Summary Compensation Table does not reflect the actual compensation received by our Named Executive Officers in such fiscal years.
-The actual value realized by our Named Executive Officers in fiscal 2011 from long-term incentives (in this case, restricted stock) is presented in the Stock Vested table on page 16 of this Proxy Statement.
-During fiscal 2011, we did not grant any long-term incentive awards to our Named Executive Officers.
-Accordingly, there is no Grants of Plan-Based Awards table included in this Proxy Statement.
+Long-term incentive awards for 2012 are presented in the Grants of Plan-Based Awards table on page 17 of this Proxy Statement.